alemfg/bigdf/README.md

 [https://github.com/AyasdiOpenSource/spark]:https://github.com/AyasdiOpenSource/spark
 Implementations of these packages are not natively distributed - their DataFrames struggle with big data. bigdf is a dataframe on top of Apache Spark.
 It is written as an internal Scala DSL with the look and feel of Pandas to make it easy for those familiar with Pandas to use it.

-A gentle introduction is available at:
+A gentle(but outdated) introduction is available at:
 > http://www.slideshare.net/codeninja4086/df-38948475?utm_source=slideshow03&utm_medium=ssemail&utm_campaign=iupload_share_slideshow